AMHinc/amh-1st-run-through/content/pages/index.md

     subtitle: ''
     text: >
-      **Search through our various pages and unlimited selection of clothing, appliances, HomeGoods and so much MORE!**
+      **Search through our various pages and unlimited selection of clothing, appliances, home goods and so much MORE!**
     actions:
       - label: Get started
         altText: ''